 - Things to do in Brussels

 - Eating and drinking during your 2 days in Brussels

 - How much money do I need for my 2 days in Brussels?

 - Tips for planning your 2 day Brussels itinerary

 - More than 2 days in Brussels – day trip ideas

 - Getting around during your 2 day Brussels itinerary

-If you are travelling to Brussels then chances are you will be arriving by plane.
+If you are travelling to Brussels then chances are your 2 day Brussels itinerary will start at the airport.
 There are two airports in Brussels.
 Brussels Zaventem Airport which is the main airport, and Brussels Charleroi.

 From Zaventem you can get the train into Central Brussels within about 20 minutes.
 Trains are frequent with about 8 per hour.
 You also have taxi options which will be slightly more expensive.